 results of the studies, both the conceptual designs of floating turbine substructures and the sensitivity study, is presented in Section 5.

 The analysis presented here helps to quantify the value of weight reduction in floating offshore wind turbines.
 Weight minimization, and a cost premium, is a classic cost-benefit tradeoff study that is especially germane to floating offshore wind energy systems.
-Parameterically changing the weight of the nacelle is a surrogate for new drivetrain and generator technologies or innovations that offer to reduce the weight of these components at a cost premium.
+Parameterically changing the weight of the nacelle is a simplified method for estimating the impact of possible weight reductions from new drivetrain and generator technologies or innovations on the entire system and subsequently calculating the respective cost premiums.
 Without a full systems framework, it is difficult for the engineer to make such a tradeoff.
 Thus, the study here teases some of the types of questions that could be posed and answered with the WISDEM framework to address some of the open questions and challenges for floating offshore wind energy systems.

 Geometry

 This section describes the variables and methods used to parameterize the substructure geometry in Float- ingSE.
-Typically, substructure designs have fallen into three classical regimes, which are shown in Figure 5, each of which attains stability through different physical mechanisms.
+Typically, substructure designs have fallen into three classical regimes, which are shown in Figure 5, each of which attains static stability through different physical mechanisms.
 A spar derives its stability from a deep drafted ballast.
 A semisubmersible derives its stability from distributed waterplane area, achieved with offset columns spread evenly around a main column or central point.
 A tension leg platform (TLP) uses taut mooring lines for its stability.

 Similar to Karimi et al. [19], care was taken to parameterize the substructure in a general manner, so as to be able to use the same set of design variables to describe spars, semisubmersibles, TLPs, and hybrids of those archetypes.
 The intent is that this modular approach to substructure definition will enable rapid analysis of the majority of designs currently proposed by the floating wind development community, whether classical or novel in nature.
 Furthermore, generalizing the substructure definition also empowers the optimization algorithm to search a broad tradespace more efficiently by moving fluidly from one region to another.